Gonusi/gonusi.github.io/posts/2021-08/01-photo-stream-view-time-tracking/index.md

 ---
 title: Track view duration of fake social network feed items using intersection observer.
 Part 1.
+description: A part of a series where we create a photo feed, and track the view duration of each item, displaying results in a real time dashboard.
+Should look cool, and show me my favorite pics.
 layout: layout.html
 tags: ["posts", "weekly challenge", "experiments", "cypress", "test driven development"]
 date: 2021-08-11